Joey Styles: Early life

 Bonsignore's family moved from The Bronx to Connecticut when he was in middle school, where he still resides.
 He is of Italian descent.

-Bonsignore chose to attend to Hofstra University over other schools because they had a strong communications program with their own television studio and station, and because the Long Island, New York campus was close to Pro Wrestling Illustrated's offices.
+Bonsignore chose to attend Hofstra University over other schools because they had a strong communications program with their own television studio and station, and because the Long Island, New York campus was close to Pro Wrestling Illustrated's offices.
 He hoped to get an internship at Pro Wrestling Illustrated, which he eventually did.
 That internship got him backstage at a World Championship Wrestling show where he first met Paul Heyman, his future employer.

 Later, Heyman visited the offices of Pro Wrestling Illustrated and Bonsignore showed him a tape of his announcing with the North American Wrestling Alliance.
 That led to Heyman hiring Styles for ECW when he graduated from Hofstra in 1993.

 Career

 North American Wrestling Alliance (1992–1993)

 Joey Styles got his start in professional wrestling announcing while still attending Hofstra University by working for Tony Capone's North American Wrestling Alliance.
 He would often split time with former WWE announcer Craig DeGeorge or join DeGeorge for a two-man commentary team.
 Styles would also host a segment called "NAWA Superstar Stats" where he would talk about the wrestlers and their accomplishments.
 The NAWA aired on Sportschannel America (now NBC Sports Network through mergers and acquisitions) for a brief time.

+Towards the end of this period, Styles was credited as author of a column in Wrestling 93: Rulebreaker, a quarterly wrestling magazine and sister publication of Pro Wrestling Illustrated, supportive of heels.

 Eastern/Extreme Championship Wrestling (1993–2001)

-Styles is best known for his work in Extreme Championship Wrestling during its entire run, from 1993 to its 2001 bankruptcy.
+Styles is best known for his work in Extreme Championship Wrestling (ECW) during its entire run, from 1993 to its 2001 bankruptcy.
 He debuted at the Super Summer Sizzler Spectacular show in Philadelphia, Pennsylvania on June 19, 1993.
 Styles was the sole host of ECW Hardcore TV and spent the early portion of the run as the promotion's only announcer.
 Providing both play-by-play and color commentary during television and pay-per-view broadcasts, Styles added his wrestling knowledge, enthusiasm, and comedic timing to the program.
 He briefly left ECW in 1994 only to return a few weeks later.

 At Barely Legal, he became the first and only wrestling announcer in history to call a live pay-per-view event solo.
 Later on in the promotion, he was joined on commentary by Rick Rude on Hardcore TV, Joel Gertner for ECW on TNN, and later Cyrus for pay-per-views.
 Styles also worked full-time in ad sales for News America Marketing, a division of News Corp in New York City.

 After ECW, Styles briefly appeared in XPW but quit after one show, returning all checks that he had been paid.